Start My Answer

 • Validation letter: This can be asked for in order to have proof that the debt is owned by the collector, and owed by you.

-• Who the creditor is: This should be labeled on your validation letter and should clearly be stated on your summons.
+• Who the creditor is: This should be labeled on your validation letter and clearly stated on your Summons.

-• If the debt is past the statute of limitations: The statute of limitations is a set of laws that governs how long you may be sued for debt.
-It is different in every state but can be as little as two years, and as long as 20.
-Generally, it is between four to six years.
-This means that the debt is considered to be “time-barred”.
-This means you cannot be sued for the debt although debt collectors may attempt to.
+• The statute of limitations is a set of laws that governs how long you may be sued for debt.
+It is different in every state but can be as little as two years and as long as 20.
+Generally, it is between four and six years.
+This means that the debt is considered to be “time-barred.”
+This means you cannot be sued for the debt, although debt collectors may attempt to.

 Respond to the lawsuit promptly